How To Sell A Dental Practice Quickly (Don’t Miss Tip #3)

-If you’re a practitioner looking to sell your dental practice, you want to do it quickly and efficiently.
+If you’re a practice owner looking to sell your dental practice, you want to do it quickly and efficiently.
 The dental industry is highly competitive, and when it comes to navigating your way to the right deal and maximizing your outcomes, you should look at these five metrics and how they each play a role in helping drive your practice’s actual value.

 One dental practice sold quickly and at a favorable price, while another similar practice sat on the market for months with little interest.